There is no greater joy than watching users flood into your app, use your product, and start paying for it.

 It is easy to want to start building the feature once it’s prioritized.
 But when we take a moment to jot all the capabilities we want the feature to perform, it gives the chance to come back and break the feature down and build it in phases.

-That way, we get to ship features faster, get feedback from users, and iterate better.
+That way, we get to ship features faster, get customer feedback, and iterate better.

 Product development is a non-linear process with plenty of back-and-forths happening across and within teams.